romcal/romcal/README.md

 -   `key`: A camel case string which serves as a unique identifier for the celebration.
 This key is an essential element in [overriding dates](#overriding)
 -   `name`: The [localizable name](#localizing) of the celebration
 -   `type`: A key representing the [celebration type](#types)
--   `moment`: Moment.js object of the date of the celebration
--   `date`: Date of the celebration, converted to ISO8601 string
+-   `date`: Date of the celebration as a ISO8601 string
 -   `source`: The internal calendar [source](#sources) of this celebration
 -   `data`: An object that holds additional information about the celebration
     -   prioritized: A optional boolean that when true, gives the celebration higher priority over another coinciding celebration even though that celebration has a higher ranking type.
 This flag should be used with caution.